Wakeboarding Sunglasses Glasses Wakeboarding Sunglasses Glasses Wakeboarding Sunglasses Glasses

 Waveshields ~ Surfing & Watersport Glasses

 Check out the hottest New WaterSport Sunglasses on the Planet !!!
 WaveShields Watersport Sunglasses have been engineered for the demanding and rugged environments regularly encountered while KiteBoarding Surfing Kayaking or Jetskiing.
-Constructed with tough as nails Nylon Frames and Impact Resistant Polycarbonate Lenses, these Bro's will take a lickin and keep on Ripping.
-The custom strap keeps them on your head during manuevers but don't freak if ya get rolled by some Heavy Water and your glasses go flying.
+Constructed with tough as nails Nylon Frames and Impact Resistant Polycarbonate Lenses, these Bro's will take a licking and keep on Ripping.
+The custom strap keeps them on your head during maneuvers but don't freak if ya get rolled by some Heavy Water and your glasses go flying.
 Waveshields float and will be waitin for ya on the flip side!!!
 Waveshields Watersport Glasses also feature custom intake vents that channel airflow across the lenses to virtually eliminate fogging.
 Soft foam nose cushions provide hours of comfortable wear.
 All that and 100% protection from UVA and UBA rays too and you got yourself a styling pair of watershades!!!

 * Excellent Sunglasses for Watersports